viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 ### 4. Speaker

-You need a speaker attached to your rover so that you can hear the responses generated from OpenAI, and converted from text to speech.
+You need a speaker attached to your rover so that you can hear the responses generated from ChatGPT, and converted from text to speech.

 Connect your speaker to your Pi: